banboo-data/RBingAds/README.md

 Loading data proceedes in three steps:

 1. Generating a report id
-2. Get download url
+2. Get a download url
-3. Download data
+3. Download the data

 #### Generate Report ID